 Element 7: Waste and Materials Re-use

-The guidelines were developed in 2015 in consultation with the building industry, community and Council and a copy of these guidelines can be found in the related information box to the right.
+The guidelines were developed in 2015 in consultation with the building industry, community and Council.

 Developments that have a Construction Management Plan (CMP) condition on their Planning Permit must not commence ANY works on site until they have submitted and had the following approved by Council:-